zengjixiang/jina/docs/concepts/serving/executor/serve.md

 export EXTERNAL_IP=`kubectl get service executor-exposed -n my-namespace -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'`
 ```

-Then, we can send requests using {meth}`~jina.Client`.
+Then, we can send requests using {meth}`~jina-serve.Client`.
 Since Kubernetes load balancers cannot load balance streaming
 gRPC requests, it is recommended to set `stream=False` when using gRPC (note that this is only applicable for Kubernetes deployments of Executors):
 ```python
 import os